schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## ARPANET -> IPv4

-The IP address, expressed in x.x.x.x notation, could be used to specify both a particular network and a Host address on that network.
+The IP address, then expressed in x.x.x.x notation, could be used to specify both a particular network and a Host address on that network.
 There were several different classes of IP address, each having different numbers of bits allocated for the network # and address